alloc/alien-dom/README.md

 - Component hooks with similar names (i.e. `useEffect`, `useMemo`, `useRef`, `useState`) albeit with different behavior (except for useEffect)
 - The rules of React hooks apply to Alien DOM hooks (i.e. hooks must be called at the top level of a component) but event listeners can be attached anywhere

+### Are there missing features?

-**As this library is in alpha, there are drawbacks compared to React:**
+As this library is in beta, there are drawbacks compared to React:

 - No error boundaries (yet)
 - No suspense (yet)